 You have a right to complain to us about the way we process your personal data and to the supervisory authority, the Information Commissioner’s Office.

-If you wish to make a complaint about the way we process your information, you can have your complaint considered under the Council’s Complaints Procedure.
-To do this you will need to contact the Deputy Chief Executive in writing or by email:
+If you wish to make a complaint about the way we process your information, you can have your complaint considered under our Complaints Procedure.
+To do this, you will need to contact the Assistant Director Governance (Monitoring Officer) in writing, or by email:

 If you are dissatisfied with the way we have handled your complaint, you may contact the Information Commissioner's Office:

 Telephone: 0303 123 1113 (local rate) or 01625 545 745 if you prefer to use a national rate number.